osrf-migration/cloudsim-wiki/Running.md

 1. You should now be inside the dashboard, this means we're successfully talking to the `cloudsim-auth` server!

 1. You should see a `Launch a machine` widget.
+If you don't, either we're not talking to the server, or there's an issue with the admin name.

 1. Click on the `Launch!` button, and a new machine should appear, this means we're successfully talking to the `cloudsim-portal` server and the portal is successfully talking to AWS!